 What exactly is GTA?

 Before we begin, the main thing you have to understand about GTA is that it consists of the city of Toronto and four neighboring areas.
 These areas are York, Peel, Durham, and Halton.
 Altogether, they contain a grand total of 25 smaller municipalities, both urban and suburban.
-Luckily, Number 1 Movers can help you reach any of these areas with ease.
+Luckily, Number 1 Van Lines can help you reach any of these areas with ease.
 Located in the Golden Horseshoe of Ontario, it is the most populated area in all of Canada.
 With nearly 7 million inhabitants, GTA is the center of Canada when it comes to commerce, finance, and trade.
 Its borders are Hamilton to the west, Port Hope to the east, and Lake Simcoe to the north.

 Historic facts you need to know about the Greater Toronto Area